mandober/debrief.cs/plt/type-system/type-systems.md

 # Type systems

 At the lowest level, **data** is just a stream of bits without inherent structure, open to arbitrary interpretation.
-For example, in an unconstrained access to data, a bit pattern representing an integer can be reinterpreted as it were representing a character.
+In an unconstrained access to data, a bit pattern representing an integer can be reinterpreted as it were representing a character.

 **Data typing** is classification of data into data types, which define the ways the data is intended to be used.
 A type defines the meaning of the data and the operations that can be taken on such data.
 It may also define the way the data of that type should be stored.